smereczynski/SignalR-Chat/README.md

 Client emits lightweight events for: reconnect attempts, duplicate start skips, message send outcomes, pagination fetches, queue flushes.
 Server logs use Serilog; OTLP export is conditionally enabled only when `OTel__OtlpEndpoint` is configured.

+## Notifications (Unread messages)
+When a message remains unread after a configurable delay, the app sends a lightweight notification to room members (excluding the sender and anyone who has already read it).

+- Delay: `Notifications:UnreadDelaySeconds` (default 60).
+After this delay, unread messages trigger notifications.
+- Recipient selection: primarily from `room.users`; when that list is missing, a fallback infers recipients from users' `fixedRooms`.
+- Channels: Email and SMS via Azure Communication Services when configured; otherwise a console fallback is used in development.
+- Formatting (required contract):
+  - Email subject: `New message`
+  - Email body: `New message in #<room>`
+  - SMS body: `New message in #<room>`
+  - No message content is included in notifications.

+Implementation details:
+- `UnreadNotificationScheduler` is an `IHostedService` that schedules a per-message delayed check and sends notifications if still unread.
+- `NotificationSender` constructs the notification payload; `AcsOtpSender` applies the email subject for notifications while preserving OTP-specific formatting for the authentication flow.

 ## Security Notes
 * OTP codes are stored hashed by default (Argon2id + salt + pepper).
 To support legacy/testing scenarios, plaintext storage can be toggled with `Otp:HashingEnabled=false`.